-The size of the global telemedicine market is anticipated to evolve at a CAGR of 16.8% and reach USD 56738.3 Million by 2023.
+Telemedicine is currently a buzzword in the healthcare industry.
+Even before the coronavirus pandemic, the telemedicine industry was booming.
+The size of the global telemedicine market was anticipated to evolve at a CAGR of 16.8% and reach USD 56738.3 Million by 2023.

 Source: Real Time Touch

 Launching a telemedicine app has the potential to be a step forward in this industry and a revolutionary offering for many medical practitioners.
 Telemedicine had the potential to mitigate the challenges associated with healthcare delivery and enable easy access to healthcare facilities.

 In this piece, we are going to cover everything that you need to know when developing a telemedicine app.
 This includes

 - The best approach for telemedicine app development

 - Must have features when developing a telemedicine app

 - Physician App Features